 Share your values

 I always say this, but I will say it again.
 You will find people will align with you purely for what you stand for, and if they don’t, chances are they probably weren’t going to be the right fit for your business in the long run anyway.
-There are many agendas brands are aligning themselves to these days and it positions their reputation in the market, there is a downside that you could do the wrong thing, cue the Coopers and same sex marriage mishap (click here for more), but stand true to what you believe in and back yourself for it.
+There are many agendas brands are aligning themselves to these days and it positions their reputation in the market, tread carefully, but stand true to what you believe in and back yourself for it.
 There are other ways brands align themselves to issues, for instance you may find politics too risky to take part in, but choose to align yourself with a specific charity event or environmental issue.
 The possibilities are endless.

 In the long run, telling your story can lead to strong brand loyalty.
 Take brands like Apple vs. Samsung, Coke vs. Pepsi and Woolworths vs. Coles for instance, people choose to align themselves with a brand, and it’s always an emotional reason.
 It could be that it makes their lives easier, or that all their friends use the brand and they want to fit in.
 Either way, you have the potential to make your brand mean so much more than it already does regardless of your industry.
 So don’t be afraid to open up, friends know all about you and like you for all of your traits; consumers will do the same.